 parentIndex property

-If this logicalLocation object represents a nested logical location, then it SHALL contain a property named parentIndex whose value is a non-negative integer that specifies the index of the parent logicalLocation object within the run.logicalLocations array (§3.14.12).
+If this logicalLocation object represents a nested logical location, then it SHALL contain a property named parentIndex whose value is the array index (§3.7.3) of the parent logicalLocation object within theRun.logicalLocations (§3.14.12).

 If this logicalLocation object represents a top-level logical location, then parentKey SHALL be absent.

-If this property is absent, it SHALL default to -1.

 NOTE: parentIndex makes it possible to navigate from the logicalLocation object representing a nested logical location to the logicalLocation objects representing each of its parent logical locations in turn, up to the top-level logical location.

 EXAMPLE: In this example, the logical location n::f(void) is nested within the top-level logical location n.
 The logicalLocation object representing n::f(void) contains a parentIndex property that points to the object representing n; the object representing n does not contain a parentIndex property.